realA10001986/Time-Circuits-Display/README.md

 - Hold ENTER to proceed
 - If you chose "SW", you can now select the desired level by pressing ENTER repeatedly.
 There are 16 levels available.
 The volume knob is now ignored.
 - Hold ENTER to save and quit the menu

+#### How to select the music folder number:

+- Hold ENTER to invoke main menu
+- Press ENTER repeatedly until "MUSIC FOLDER NUMBER" is shown
+- Hold ENTER, "NUM" is displayed
+- Press ENTER repeatedly to cycle through the possible values.
+- Hold ENTER to select the value shown and exit the menu ("SAVING" is displayed briefly)

+If shuffle was enabled before, the new folder is also played in shuffled order.

 #### How to select the Time-rotation Interval: